Baby powder is not only for babies; your garden loves it as well. Here’re 13 Baby Powder Uses and Hacks you should try!

 2. Discourage Rabbits

 Rabbits look cute, but they are not the exact kind of visitors you want in your garden.
 And if you’ve seen them visiting your garden recently, baby powder is here to help.
-Sprinkle it on your low growing plants to keep them safe.
+Sprinkle it on your low-growing plants to keep them safe.

 3. Remove Gloves Easily

-If you love working in the garden wearing gloves for long hours, you know this already that how sticky and sweaty your hands become.
+If you love working in the garden wearing gloves for long hours, you know how sticky and sweaty your hands become.
 Sometimes putting your gloves off and sliding them looks like a task too.
 But you can get rid of this– The trick is to sprinkle some baby powder on the insides of the gloves before putting them on.
 One of the best baby powder uses to try!

 4. Get Rid of Ants